-The three StackAdapt founders Ildar Shar, Yang Han, and Vitaly Pecherskiy weigh in on what's to come in the next year of digital advertising, and speak to the shift in zeitgeist that will further push its adoption -- More specifically, the growing acceptance of programmatic, or technology-powered, advertising.
+The three StackAdapt founders Ildar Shar, Yang Han, and Vitaly Pecherskiy weigh in on digital advertising 2017, and speak to the shift in zeitgeist that will further push its adoption — More specifically, the growing acceptance of programmatic, or technology-powered, advertising.

 This article originally appeared on The Huffington Post’s Blog here.

 Ildar on Digital Advertising in 2017: “Next year people will embrace the fact that programmatic is just automation.”

 The term “programmatic” tends to produce a strong reaction.
 Many Digital Marketers sit on opposing sides of the fence: either they feel that the scale of a “programmatic budget” will solve all of their problems, or they are distrustful of new technology.
 But if you simply replace the word “programmatic” with “automated”, the function’s true nature is brought to light.

 You see, the automated world is simply the manual world on steroids.
 An email is an automated letter; a car is an automated carriage; social media is a conveniently located community centre.
 Once we shift away from considering programmatic (aka automatic) advertising an efficient way to buy and sell digital media, to being the only way we buy and sell digital media, reversing this mindset will be as difficult as trading in a car for a horse and buggy.

 On the other hand, automated advertising will not sell a bad product or service.
 Exposing a terrible product or service to hundreds of thousands of people, even if that group is laser targeted, simply means there are more people to abhor it.

 There is no magic in programmatic: advertising is nothing without value behind it.
 In 2017, we’ll see marketers on both sides of the fence embrace this simple fact.